Return to site

 The fundraising gurus are all telling you that you need to build relationships with donors.

 But - what to give them?
-Obviously not money.
-And gifts have a place, but respectable gifts usually equal expensive ones.
+Not money.
+Gifts have a place, but respectable gifts usually equal expensive ones.

 What are some things you can give sustainably?